Trauma in Everyday Life:

 • Research posters: The posters will be on display during a one-hour poster session.
 Presenters should plan to be available at their posters to discuss them with other conference participants.

 • Creative presentations: Creative presentations include poems, short stories, visual art, songs, brief performance art, and theater.
 Visual artists should plan to offer digital slide presentations about their work.
-Creative presentations should range from 10 to 20 minutes; applicants should specify the amount of time needed.
-Proposals should include the imagery as .jpg files and proposed topic abstract.
+Creative presentations should range from 10 to 20 minutes.
 Artists may bring original artwork and their own display elements for their presentation.